alanchrt/passup.js/README.md

 Passup.js
 =========

 Security experts recommend updating account passwords frequently to mitigate the damage inflicted by a compromised password.
 However, most of us maintain so many web accounts that we've hardly updated a handful of passwords before it's time to rotate again.
-This results in several inconsistent versions of each password floating around until we find the time to update older ones, and the process begins again.

 **Passup.js** is a password updater built on CasperJS and PhantomJS that takes some of the pain out of updating web passwords.